Antique Anvils

 caliber, condition and quality of these vintage anvils that we are interested in

-buying & selling.
-To get a sense of values click the above link,
+buying.
+To get a sense of values click the proper link,

 or go to eBay to see what they are currently selling for.